d2r2/go-rsync/README.md

 Short list of preliminary anticipated features for next releases:

 * More code comments and improved documentation.
-* Installation packages for all major linux distribution and repositories.
+* Installation packages in all major linux distribution repositories (precompiled linux packages already present).
 * Application console parameters.
 Perhaps some CLI modes.